 Dictionary.com defines marketing as, “the act of buying or selling in a market. the total of activities involved in the transfer of goods from the producer or seller to the consumer or buyer, including advertising, shipping, storing, and selling.”

-I this series of Marketing Basics, you would get good exposure to the fundamental principles of marketing.
-You can explore the marketing basics category here to speed up your learning.
+In this series of Marketing Basics, you will explore the fundamental principles of marketing.
+Let’s begin with the marketing concept first.

 What is Marketing Concept?

-Marketing concept is a business philosophy where a company first identify the customer needs and then offer a product or service to satisfy them.
-In other words, the marketing concept makes a customer the top priority of a business.
+Marketing concept is a business philosophy where a company first identifies the customer needs and then offers a product or service to satisfy them.
+In other words, the marketing concept makes customers the top priority of a business.

-The marketing concept is one of the modern concepts of business and it became popular after 1950.
-It has significantly influenced how companies provide solutions to a customer problem.
+The concept became popular after 1950 and it has significantly influenced how companies provide solutions to a customer problem.
 The rationale behind the concept is shared in the last section of this article.

-Let’s look at the different business philosophies or concepts before marketing concepts.
-This should help you answer the question ‘What is marketing’ better.
+Let’s look at the different business philosophies or concepts practiced by businesses before the marketing concepts.

-Due to the industrial revolution, a business organization was able to produce a large quantity of goods.
+Due to the industrial revolution, the capacity of businesses or companies to produce a large quantity of goods grew rapidly.

-The business organization felt that if they were able to produce a large number of goods at the lowest possible cost, people should buy the product.
+At the time, most business organizations felt that if they were able to produce a large number of goods at the lowest possible cost, people should buy the product.
 It is generally known as the production concept or the production era.